- What are occupational therapy services in the school setting and what is the role of the therapist?

 Once the occupational therapy evaluation is complete, an Admission, Review, and Dismissal (ARD) meeting is held to review the results.
 The ARD committee members determine if there is an educational need that is interfering with the student’s success in the classroom that occupational therapy services can support to help the student meet his/her educational goals.

-student accessing the curriculum and school environment and must be educationally relevant.
+Although occupational therapy interventions used with the student at school may be the same as interventions used in private therapy, priorities may be different.
+Outside the school system, therapy focuses on optimizing the child’s functional and physical performance in relation to medical considerations and needs in the home and community settings.
+Sessions are typically provided in a one-on-one setting focusing on discrete skill development.
+In the school setting, therapy focuses on the student accessing the curriculum and school environment and must be educationally relevant.
 In the schools, the goals and interventions address the student’s present level of academic achievement and functional performance.
 Eligibility for private occupational therapy services does not necessarily mean the student will qualify for occupational therapy services in the school setting.

 - graduated with a Bachelor's degree (prior to 2007) or a Master's degree (after 2007) in Occupational Therapy from an accredited program, and

 The following criteria must be met to be a practicing Occupational Therapist Assistant (OTA) in a private or school setting in Texas: